 NHS Walk in Centres

-Liverpool’s walk-in centres are still open between 8am and 8pm, seven days a week, but you can’t just drop in as you normally would.
-Please call 0300 100 1004 first to arrange an appointment.
+Liverpool’s walk-in centres are still open between 8am and 8pm, seven days a week, and you can call 0300 100 1004 to arrange an appointment.

 Pharmacies & Repeat Prescriptions